forestryio/jekyll-menus/README.md

 ## Sub-menus

 Jekyll Menus supports infinitely nested menu items using the `identifier` variable.
-Any menu item can be used as a parent menu by using it’s identifier as the menu.
+Any menu item can be used as a parent menu by using its identifier as the menu.

 For example, in `_data/menus.yml`:
 ```